The Kristina Health Centre

 Functioning Facilities

-maternity ward, patient ward and ambulance
+maternity ward, antenatal clinic, patient ward, ambulance and outreach program

 Kristina Health Centre, Otuke District